 Since 2014, the EU has developed an EU enhanced approach to economic governance aimed at supporting the transition of IPA II beneficiaries into functioning market economies able to withstand the competitive pressures of the EU Single Market.
 The action has three main objectives.
 Firstly, it aims at supporting the implementation of reforms identified in the beneficiaries' Economic Reform Programmes (ERPs), in particular in the monetary policy and financial sectors, and further improving the design of the ERPs.
 Secondly, the action will support the development of a competitive private sector, including through increased research and innovation capacities and stimulate innovation and competitiveness.
-Lastly, the action will also support the implementation of the regional economic area that was decided by the Western Balkans Six (WB6) leaders at the Summit in Trieste in July 2016, in particular by facilitating trade among beneficiaries and supporting the active involvement of the business sector in the implementation of the regional economic area.
+Lastly, the action will also support the implementation of the regional economic area that was decided by the Western Balkans leaders at the Summit in Trieste in July 2016, in particular by facilitating trade among beneficiaries and supporting the active involvement of the business sector in the implementation of the regional economic area.

-These three components will help IPA II beneficiaries to improve their economic competitiveness and to support them in meeting the economic criteria for EU accession.
+These three components will help IPA II beneficiaries to improve their economic competitiveness and to support them in meeting the European economic criteria.

 Action Identification Action Programme Title IPA II Multi-country Action Programme 2018 Action Title EU support to improving economic governance and competitiveness Action ID IPA 2018/040-113.01/MC/Economic governance and competitiveness Sector Information IPA II Sector 9.
-Regional and territorial cooperation DAC Sector 15110 Budget Total cost EUR 20 388 888 EU contribution EUR 19 800 000 Budget line(s) 22.020401-Multi-country programmes, regional integration and territorial cooperation Management and Implementation Management mode Direct and/or indirect management Direct management: European Commission Directorate-General for Neighbourhood and Enlargement Negotiations - Unit A3 Thematic support, Economic governance & IFIs, Public Administration Reform Directorate-General for Neighbourhood and Enlargement Negotiations - Unit D5 Western Balkans Regional Cooperation and Programmes (for subcomponent 2.3 Proof of Concept) Implementation responsibilities Directorate-General for Neighbourhood and Enlargement Negotiations - Unit A3 Thematic support, Economic governance & IFIs, Public Administration Reform Directorate-General for Neighbourhood and Enlargement Negotiations - Unit D5 Western Balkans Regional Cooperation and Programmes (for subcomponent 2.3 Proof of Concept) Location Zone benefiting from the action Western Balkans (Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo, Montenegro, Serbia) and Turkey Specific implementation area(s) N/A Timeline Final date for contracting including the conclusion of delegation agreements At the latest by 31 December 2019 Final date for operational implementation At the latest by 31 December 2022 Policy objectives / Markers (DAC form) General policy objective Not targeted Significant Main
+Regional and territorial cooperation DAC Sector 15110 Budget Total cost EUR 20 388 888 EU contribution EUR 19 800 000 Budget line(s) 22.020401-Multi-country programmes, regional integration and territorial cooperation Management and Implementation Management mode Direct and/or indirect management Direct management: European Commission Directorate-General for Neighbourhood and Enlargement Negotiations - Unit A3 Thematic support, Economic governance & IFIs, Public Administration Reform Directorate-General for Neighbourhood and Enlargement Negotiations - Unit D5 Western Balkans Regional Cooperation and Programmes (for subcomponent 2.3 Proof of Concept) Implementation responsibilities Directorate-General for Neighbourhood and Enlargement Negotiations - Unit A3 Thematic support, Economic governance & IFIs, Public Administration Reform Directorate-General for Neighbourhood and Enlargement Negotiations - Unit D5 Western Balkans Regional Cooperation and Programmes (for subcomponent 2.3 Proof of Concept) Location Zone benefiting from the action Western Balkans (Republic of Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Republic of North Macedonia, Republic of Serbia), Republic of Moldova 1 and Republic of Turkey Specific implementation area(s) N/A Timeline